AbledaPeter/acme-insights/README.md

 Horizon |4.24%   |8.47%   |9.32%
 Smoky   |0.34%   |2.07%   |8.97%

-If i sell a bleach dress, it has 17% of chance of the return with the too small reason, and only 2,6% of return with the too large reason.
+An observation: If i sell a bleach dress, it has 17% of chance of the return with the too small reason, and only 2,6% of return with the too large reason.